-- "Residence" means a single-family dwelling unit whether such unit be separate or part of a multiunit dwelling and the land on which a dwelling unit stands.
-NOTE: The land on which the dwelling unit stands includes land owned by the nonprofit which is intended for sale or lease for life or ninety nine years to the owner of the associated dwelling unit. - "Financial statements" means an audited annual financial statement and a completed United States Treasury Internal Revenue Service return form 990 for organizations exempt from income tax. - "Low-income household" means a single person, family, or unrelated persons living together whose adjusted income is less than eighty percent of the median family income, adjusted for family size as most recently determined by the federal Department of Housing and Urban Development for the county in which the property is located. - "Nonprofit entity" means a nonprofit as defined in RCW 84.36.800 that is exempt from federal income taxation under 26 U.S.C.
+Residence means a single-family dwelling unit whether such unit be separate or part of a multiunit dwelling and the land on which a dwelling unit stands.
+NOTE: The land on which the dwelling unit stands includes land owned by the nonprofit which is intended for sale or lease for life or 99 years to the owner of the associated dwelling unit.

+Financial statements means an audited annual financial statement and a completed United States Treasury Internal Revenue Service return form 990 for organizations exempt from income tax.

+Low-income household means a single person, family, or unrelated persons living together whose adjusted income is less than 80% of the median family income, adjusted for family size, as most recently determined by the Federal Department of Housing and Urban Development for the county in which the property is located.

+Nonprofit entity means a nonprofit as defined in RCW 84.36.800 that is exempt from federal income taxation under 26 U.S.C.
 Sec.
-501(c)(3) of the federal Internal Revenue Code of 1986, as amended. - "Qualified cooperative association" means a cooperative association formed under chapter 23.86 or 24.06 RCW that owns the real property for which an exemption is sought under this section and following the completion of the development or redevelopment of such real property 60 percent or more of the residences are owned by low-income households and eighty percent or more of the square footage of any improvements to the real property are exclusively used or available for use by the owners of the residences.
+501(c)(3) of the federal Internal Revenue Code of 1986, as amended.

+Qualified cooperative association means a cooperative association formed under chapter 23.86 or 24.06 RCW that owns the real property for which an exemption is sought under this section and following the completion of the development or redevelopment of such real property:

+- (i) 60% or more of the residences are owned by low-income households. - (ii) 80% or more of the square footage of any improvements to the real property are exclusively used or available for use by the owners of the residences.

+Qualified mutual self-help housing program is a program dedicated to supporting the building of residences for low-income households in Washington through a mutual self-help construction method by which multiple low-income households use their own labor to reduce total construction costs of their residences.
+The program must also meet both of the following:

+- (i) Operated by a nonprofit entity. - (ii) Receiving financial support from the United States Department of Agriculture's Mutual Self-Help Housing Technical Assistance Grant Program or its successor program.

-What the exemption does and when does it cease
+What the exemption does and when does it expire

 The law provides an exemption from real property tax for a period up to seven years.
-This exemption ceases on or at the earlier of:
+This exemption expires on or at the earlier of one of the following:

-• The date on which the nonprofit entity transfers title to the residence and/or executes a lease of the land associated with the residence; or
+- The date on which the nonprofit entity transfers title to the residence and/or executes a lease of the land associated with the residence. - The date on which the nonprofit entity transfers title to the real property to the low-income household for the purposes of a mutual self-help housing program.